-Although both the viruses can be transmitted in similar ways as explained above, the coronavirus can also spread through an airborne route, which means that it can spread if a person inhales in the air that contains the virus, even after the infected person is no longer near you.
+Although both viruses can be transmitted in similar ways as explained above, the coronavirus can also spread through an airborne route, which means that it can spread if a person inhales the air that contains the virus, even after the infected person is no longer near you.

 While antiviral medications can sometimes shorten the duration of the flu, they are currently being tested by scientists to check if they can address the symptoms of the novel coronavirus.